We monitor several social media platforms to provide technical information, answer questions about our products and better understand our customers.

 For some products, the performance after the day of cleaning is the most important.

-Encapsulation cleaning has two key performance measures: the cleanliness the day of cleaning and the amount of soil resistance left in the carpet.
+Encapsulation cleaning has two key performance measures: the cleanliness on the day of cleaning and the amount of soil resistance left in the carpet.

 There is a tendency to only evaluate the product on the day of cleaning, but the 30-day soil levels are just as important.